nachocab/leanback/README.md

 Open in Chrome/Firefox: <http://localhost:8888/examples/longitudinal/index.html?clusters=1> or look at a [live example][hiv_flu_clusters_live]

 ## tags=PATH
 You can optionally specify a file without a header, that presents a comma-separated list of annotations or tags for each row in the heatmap.
+You can click on a tag to only show rows that are annotated with that tag.

 Open in Chrome/Firefox: <http://localhost:8888/examples/longitudinal/index.html?clusters=1&groups=1&tags=../data/hiv_fake_tags.csv> or look at a [live example][hiv_flu_tags_live]